 - Transfer bedding annuals to outdoor cold frame

 - Harden off Seedlings before planting

 - Start regular hoeing and hand weeding preparation of garden beds

 - Continue to plant cold crop favourites like lettuce, spinach, garlic, onions, etc

-- Plant cold sensitive vegetables after last frost and protect them if necessary.
+- Plant cold-sensitive vegetables after the last frost and protect them if necessary.
 Harden off before transplanting.

 - Water lawn deeply but do not cut too short to prevent weed seeds from taking hold.

 - Start pruning and deadheading roses and begin a fertilizer program for these bushes.

 - Fertilize bulbs as they finish blooming and fertilize annuals and container plants.

 - Keep an eye on your roses for black spot and aphids and have them sprayed accordingly.